Healthy Carrot Muffins made with applesauce, oats, whole wheat flour and maple syrup. Fluffy, light and moist carrot cake muffins!

 Person showing step by step how to mix dry and wet ingredients for carrot muffins.

-• Combine liquid ingredients: Whisk the eggs eggs, applesauce, maple syrup, oil and vanilla extract
+1. Combine liquid ingredients: Whisk the eggs, applesauce, maple syrup, oil and vanilla extract.

-• Add shredded carrots: Stir in grated carrots and please don’t squeeze them.
-The wonderful juice will ensure your healthy carrot muffins are flavorful and moist.
+4. Add shredded carrots: Stir in grated carrots and please don’t squeeze them.
+The juice will ensure your muffins are moist.

 Mixing healthy carrot muffins batter and then baking them.

-• Add dry ingredients: Now it’s time to incorporate dry ingredients.
-Add oats and whole wheat flour, then gently mix with spatula until combined but not overmixed.
+1. Add dry ingredients: Add oats and whole wheat flour to the carrot mixture, then gently mix with spatula until combined but not overmixed.

-• Add in raisins and nuts.
-And give a few stirs.
+2. Fold in raisins and nuts: And give a few stirs.

 Tips for Best Results